tower-rs/tower/guides/inventing-service.md

 server.run(handle_request).await?;
 ```

-This is much nicer since our request handling can now call other async
+This is much nicer, since our request handling can now call other async
 functions.
-However there is still something missing.
+However, there is still something missing.
 What if our handler
 encounters an error and cannot produce a response?
-Lets make it return a
+Let's make it return a
 `Result`:

 ```rust